TUBAF-IFI-EXAMS/Softwareentwicklung-Projekt/README.md

 # Softwareentwicklung-Projekt

-you need the folloing packages to run this program: dotnet add package Newtonsoft.Json dotnet add package System.Drawing.Common --version 5.0.2
+you need the folloing packages to run this program: <br>
+dotnet add package Newtonsoft.Json <br>
+dotnet add package System.Drawing.Common --version 5.0.2

 Image files need to be in the "s_img" folder and need to be named in the following way: